 Movement safety checks should be performed prior to competition using 1-3 reps at required load with trained TO assessing and approving prior to start of competitive event.
 This can be done at check in, during the first hour of competition, or by video submission before the competition begins.

 The Current iF3 Movement Standards are in this document.

 Currently no exact point system is required to be used at youth events.
 However, points may be awarded for good movement quality and be combined with load lifted/repetitions completed on strength and mixed modal events.

 Where athletes are presented with movement options, scoring should reflect a graduated point system where a more difficult option will result in the athlete earning more points.
 The difficulty of the option chosen should allow for broad participation and maintain a high level of motivation for self challenge.

-In order to facilitate safety and protection of young athletes as well as increase knowledge among youth coaches the iF3 recognizes the Professional Youth Coach Certification (PYCC) course as its official youth training education course.
+In order to facilitate safety and protection of young athletes as well as increase knowledge among youth coaches the iF3 supports the Professional Youth Coach Certification (PYCC) course.
 Information about this course can be found here.